 D. Improving pay gap reporting

 The existing gender pay gap reporting process stems from the Equality Act 2010.
-It is clear to me that whoever drafted that act was not a statistician and as a result, improvements will be needed going forward.
+It is clear to me that whoever drafted the pay gap reporting regulations was not a statistician and as a result, improvements will be needed going forward.
 Some of these improvements can be implemented by individual employers, others will need to be led by the Government Equalities Office who are the custodians of the relevant legislation.

 - My 12 recommendations for improving GPG reporting